Harvey Weinstein indicted in New York rape case

 "We are confident that when the jury hears the evidence, it will reject these attacks out of hand," Vance said.

-Weinstein was charged Friday with rape and criminal sex act charges involving two women in New York, as a grand jury continued hearing evidence in the case; the panel has been at work for weeks.
+Weinstein was charged Friday with raping one woman and committing a criminal sex act by compelling oral sex from another.
+A grand jury continued hearing evidence in the case, as it had been doing for weeks.

 Defendants have the right to testify in a grand jury's secret proceedings but often don't, for various reasons.

+Freed on $1 million bail and electronic monitoring, he was due back in court July 30, though that date may now be moved up in light of the indictment.

-Weinstein faces rape and criminal sex act charges involving two women in New York.
-Dozens more women have accused him of sexual misconduct ranging from harassment to assault in various locales.
+Beyond the two women involved in the case, dozens more women have accused Weinstein of sexual misconduct ranging from harassment to assault in various locales.

 He has denied all allegations of nonconsensual sex, and his lawyer, Benjamin Brafman, said Tuesday that Weinstein was "confident he's going to clear his name" in the New York prosecution.

-Brafman called the rape allegation "absurd," saying that the accuser and Weinstein had a decade-long, consensual sexual relationship that continued after the alleged 2013 attack.
+Brafman called the rape allegation "absurd," saying that the accuser and Weinstein had a decade-long, consensual sexual relationship that began before and continued after the alleged 2013 attack.

 The woman, who hasn't been identified publicly, told investigators Weinstein confined her in a hotel room and raped her.